emerald-dao/emerald-academy-v2/src/lib/content/courses/learn-cadence-beginner-1.0/en/chapter1/lesson1.md

 ### Setting Up our Project

+Open your project in VSCode by launching the app, going to File > Open > the folder that you want to work in.

-In your terminal, navigate to your project directory and type `flow init`.
-You should see this creates `flow.json` file in your project.
+In your terminal, navigate to that folder and type `flow init`.
+You should see this creates a `flow.json` file in your project.

-Lastly, create a new file called `HelloWorld.cdc` in your project
+Lastly, create a new file called `HelloWorld.cdc` in your project folder.

 Soon, we will be "deploying" a contract we make in this file to an address.
 But what is an address?